-This recruitment metric shows you how difficult (or not) it is to get a certain position filled.
+Time to hire shows you how much time it takes to get a certain position filled.
 The time span covers everything from the moment it becomes clear that there is a need for a new employee, until this employee’s very first day.

 Time to hire also tells you something about the efficiency of your recruitment process.
 In order to optimize this process and be able to do succession planning, organizations should be aware of how long it takes to hire someone.

-For more information on how a good understanding of Time to Hire can help improve your recruitment process, check out this case study of supermarket chain Albert Heijn and how they shortened the hiring cycle with 60% while improving on quality as well.
+For more information on how a good understanding of this metric can help improve your recruitment process, check out this case study of supermarket chain Albert Heijn and how they shortened the hiring cycle by 60% while improving on quality as well.

 1) Quality of hire has a long-term impact on the business – the performance of your employees is directly linked to the success of your organization as a whole.

-With this insight you can modify your preselection process and let stress resistance weigh heavier.
-As a result, both the the individual and overall QoH of your workforce will increase.
+With this insight, you can modify your preselection process and let stress resistance weigh heavier.
+As a result, both the individual and overall QoH of your workforce will increase.

 Do you know how many resources it takes for successful candidates to go through your recruitment funnel?
 Think of advertising costs, recruiter fees, LinkedIn and other social media accounts and job fairs for example.

 So your applicants make it all the way to the end of your recruitment funnel, well done.
-But if they don’t accept your job offer afterwards, that doesn’t mean a lot.
+But if they don’t accept your job offer afterward, that doesn’t mean a lot.

 The offer acceptance rate metric shows you the percentage of candidates who accepted your formal job offer.
 A low acceptance rate indicates that there’s something off in your talent acquisition funnel.